 Education activities will be created in a range of formats, so that they are accessible to all, reducing the risk of any pupil being left behind.
-In England the Department for Education has no expectations that teachers should live stream or pre- record lessons.
 Schools should consider the approaches that best suit the needs of their pupils and staff (DfE, 2020)

-At Little Thurrock Primary School, we understand the need to continually deliver high quality education, including during periods of remote working - whether for an individual pupil or many.
+At Little Thurrock Primary School, we understand the need to continually deliver high quality education, including during periods of remote learning - whether for an individual pupil or many.
 We recognise the importance of maintaining high expectations in all areas of school life and ensuring that all pupils have access to the learning resources and support they need to succeed.
 The school will consult with parents/carers as swiftly as possible prior to the period of remote learning about what methods of delivering remote teaching are most suitable - alternate arrangements will be made where necessary.

-Through the implementation of this policy, we aim to address the key concerns associated with remote working, such as online safety, access to educational resources, data protection, and safeguarding.
+Through the implementation of this policy, we aim to address the key concerns associated with remote learning, such as online safety, access to educational resources, data protection, and safeguarding.